-Because the rick plays so vital a role in Lyme disease, the presence of this disease is confined to geographic locales where the tick is present.
+Because the tick plays so vital a role in Lyme disease, the presence of this disease is confined to geographic locales where the tick is present.
 The Northeast of the US is the primary endemic location but the entire East coast, the South, the Midwest, and even Northern California may harbor ticks with a capacity to spread this disease.

 Symptoms and Identification

 Unfortunately, Lyme disease doesn’t offer owners or veterinarians a very consistent set of symptoms.